Collaborating on the newest technology solutions for tomorrow’s immunotherapy applications

 So, if your research starts with a manufacturing system and process that gives you a certain desired outcome, you need to be able to replicate the same attribute at a bigger scale as you progress through clinical trials and into commercial phases.
 Rather than working from the ground up and building up more capacity later in your development, I believe that it’s easier to work from the top down by incorporating scalable solutions from the start.
 Determine the appropriate commercially viable manufacturing system, deconstruct that and use critical elements from that in your early research.
 This approach will help to assure that there is consistency and comparability in terms of the product attributes.
 It’s helpful to work with an industry collaborator that has this understanding of what is needed to transition from clinical trials to commercial launch.

 Many elements go into defining a commercially viable cell therapy manufacturing process.
-I’m thrilled to now be part of the cell therapy team at GE because they have been working on flexible solutions that connect equipment and services to support companies along the workflow steps.
+I’m thrilled to now be part of the cell therapy team at Cytiva because they have been working on flexible solutions that connect equipment and services to support companies along the workflow steps.
 With an eye towards the future, they have identified the value in integrating equipment into a higher-level strategy supported by digital and data analytics.
 That digital support can provide a lot more information that is going to be meaningful in understanding product attributes.